How to Use Different Types of Trenchers

 Types of Trenchers

-1. Walk-Behind Trencher
+1. Walk-Behind Trenchers

 Walk-Behind Trencher

-2. Ride-On Trencher
+2. Ride-On Trenchers

 Ride-On Trencher